 Here are some illustrations of the work we have done.

 Together they demonstrate the benefits of using our unique Personal Injury Formulation and Intervention Model (PIFIM).
-More on this model in due course.

 1. A treating psychology adult client